Personal injury Trust Investment

 How to maximise investment returns

 You will want the trust’s money to last as long as possible, so we aim to help your funds grow over time.
 We also try to allow for the flexibility required to take withdrawals as necessary, to help fund the injured person’s needs.
+Read more about our investment philosophy.

 Can a personal injury trust invest into an ISA?